 Reelfoot Lake, Tennessee's only large natural lake, is located in the northwest corner of Tennessee 5 miles from the Mississippi River and The Great River Road.

 During the winter of 1811-1812, massive earthquakes violently shook the area causing forest floors to sink and the Mississippi River to run backwards filling the large depression of earth with water creating Reelfoot Lake.
 This shallow, stump-filled lake is a natural fish hatchery and a favorite fishing lake for pro and recreational fishermen.

 Located in the Mississippi Flyway, Reelfoot Lake is a premier duck and goose hunting area.
 Reelfoot Lake attracts over 150,000 ducks and geese offering superior hunting opportunities.

-White pelicans also migrate to Reelfoot Lake starting in September and staying through March.
+White pelicans migrate to Reelfoot Lake.
 The Pelican Festival is the third weekend in October and offers special tours and programs.

 While Reelfoot Lake is a favorite lake for hunting and fishing, visitors also enjoy, camping, kayaking/canoeing, hiking, photography and much more including getting away to rest and relax.